Family Surgical Center (c)

 “Surgical Access for All”

-Today a 22 year old woman in a rural village in India is experiencing an obstructed labor, but cannot travel 150 miles to the nearest urban surgical facility for a Caesarean section birth.
+Today an 18 year old woman in a rural village in India is experiencing an obstructed labor, but cannot travel 90 miles to the nearest urban surgical facility for a Caesarean section birth.
 She will lose her un-born child and her own life, leaving her family without a care giver, and thus diminishing many lives in her community.
 Multiply this incident by tens of thousands to begin to feel the weight of this tragic loss of life and community capacity due to lack of access to affordable safe surgical and anesthesia care throughout the world.

 More than 5 billion people in the world have no access to life – saving affordable surgical and anesthesia care.
 In Low and Moderate Income Countries (LMIC) nine of ten people have no access to basic surgery.
-In 2010, an estimated 16.9 million lives (32.9% of all deaths worldwide) were lost from common conditions needing surgical care such as obstructed labor, fractures, and appendicitis, — 4.5 times greater than from HIV/AIDS, tuberculosis and malaria combined.
+In 2010, an estimated 16.9 million lives (32.9% of all deaths worldwide) were lost from common conditions needing surgical care such as obstructed labor, fractures, and appendicitis.
+Obstetric surgeries are one of the most prevalent conditions which remain untreated by surgery.

 This lack of access to surgical care also leads to a dramatic number of disabilities.
 Additionally, about 81 million people incur catastrophic expenditures each year from the cost of surgical care.
 As a result of these realities, over $12 trillion in productivity and economic development will be lost globally between 2015 and 2030 if this lack of access continues.